alisandra/enzyme_assay/README.md

 # enzyme_assay
-R-package for the normalization of enzyme assays
+R-package for finding the maximum slope in enzyme assays